-Notebook is a free, consumer-oriented, cross-platform note-taking app that organizes your to-do lists and tasks visually, in an attractive card interface, with notes appearing as colored stickies stacked atop one another.
-Notes are customizable so you can group them together by pinch gestures into a stack or swipe across them to view additional information.
+Notebook is a free, consumer-oriented, cross-platform note-taking app that organizes your to-do lists and tasks visually in an attractive card interface, with notes appearing as colored stickies stacked atop another.
+Notes are customizable, so you can group them by pinch gestures into a stack or swipe across them to view additional information.
 You can attach files to notes — audio, images, and web clippings — plus reminders and due dates.
 Content syncs across all of your signed-in devices, and notes are searchable within the interface — a downward flick shows the search bar.

-On iOS, you can create and view recent notes from the notification panel, as well as record voice memos with an Apple Watch.
+On iOS, you can create and view recent notes from the notification panel and record voice memos with an Apple Watch.
 On Android, you can create shortcuts to notes on your home screen.
 Recent Android versions let you view 20 previously modified notes across notebooks and quickly create notes from the widget.
 On iOS, Notebook is optimized for iPad Pros, complete with support for Apple Pencil.
 You can now easily add tags using # in the text card toolbar, add a title, organize your bookmarks, and delete completed items in your checklist with a click.

 Any.do offers a premium $3 a month service in which you can share an unlimited number of tasks with collaborators and upload files to a larger digital locker.
-Moments, which appears only a few times a month for free users, recurs daily with Any.do Premium for $18 per year and a Pro version for $27.
+Moments, which appear only a few times a month for free users, recurs daily with Any.do Premium for $18 per year and a Pro version for $27.
 Premium and Pro accounts let you customize Any.do’s theme, set recurring tasks, and establish location-based reminders.
 Recent iOS versions support Siri, have a new calendar with three views to assist with managing tasks and events, a focus mode (with the premium version) that helps you concentrate on specific tasks to avoid distractions, and the ability to quickly share an article you liked on the web with the Any.do app to review later.